Tutorial

 Step 1: Open the file tools from chat

-Use the file actions to open a remote path or start an upload.
+Use the file actions inside the current chat to open a remote path or start an upload.

 Browsing can stay visible, but opening or uploading a file is a Premium action.